All Episodes

 And right now, with some signs of economic weakness and the market's growing anxious, President Trump is playing defense.

-Questions about the economy that haven't been asked in more than a decade, warning signs that haven't been flashing this bright in more than a decade in clouds that some analysts say haven't been this dark in a decade.
+Questions about the economy that haven't been asked in more than a decade, warning signs that haven't been flashing this bright in more than a decade, and clouds that some analysts say haven't been this dark in a decade.

-President Trump is attempting to downplay growing concerns that the U.S. economy could be headed for a recession.
+President Trump is attempting to downplay growing concerns about the U.S. economy could be headed for a recession.

 Even in the face of some economic warning signs, the president and his top aides are now brushing off fears of a recession down the road.